-- 1. Provide guidelines for hunting within the Big Cypress National Preserve / Wildlife Management Area that satisfy all NPS regulations, the Preserve's enabling legislation, the NPS/FWC Cooperative Partnership Agreement, and all applicable federal, state, and local laws and regulations and that maintain or improve the Preserve's ability to contribute to the conservation of rare, threatened, and endangered species. - Provide a programmatic framework for facilitating agency communications and goal-setting that provides guidance over a number of years. - 3.
+- 1. Provide guidelines for hunting within the Big Cypress National Preserve / Wildlife Management Area that satisfy all NPS regulations, the Preserve's enabling legislation, the NPS/FWC Cooperative Partnership Agreement, and all applicable federal, state, and local laws and regulations. - 2.
+Provide a programmatic framework for facilitating agency communications and goal-setting that provides guidance over a number of years. - 3.
 Utilize science-based resource management (e.g., habitat, wildlife, and protected species) for adaptive decision-making for: - the NPS and the FWC to collaborate and cooperate on the rule-making process regarding hunting - the NPS to take action independently, with notification to the FWC and USFWS as soon as practicable, for resource protection or public safety in certain cases (i.e., high water events, fires, threatened and endangered species issues), which may have an effect on hunting within the Preserve